 node in the upper right chamber of your heart, or the right atrium, provide the signal

 to start your heartbeat.
-With AFib, the signal to start the heartbeat doesn’t begin
+With atrial fibrillation (AFib), the signal to start the

-to move blood to the ventricles.
-The disorganized signal spreads to the ventricles,
+can’t contract normally to move blood to the ventricles.
+The disorganized signal spreads

-causing them to contract irregularly and sometimes more quickly than they normally
+to the ventricles.
+This causes them to contract irregularly and sometimes more quickly

-would.
-The contraction of the atria and the ventricles is no longer coordinated.
-The
+than they normally would.
+The contraction of the atria and the ventricles is no longer

 In a traditional Maze procedure, the surgeon makes a number of small cuts in the atrium

 and then sews them back together.
-The heart’s electrical signal is not able to cross
+The heart’s electrical signal isn't able to cross

 these cuts.
 The cut area now stops conducting the abnormal signals that caused the

-atrial fibrillation.
+AFib.
 This allows the heart rhythm to return to normal.
-Traditionally,
+Traditionally, the Maze procedure

-the Maze procedure is done as part of an open-heart surgery assisted with a heart-lung
+is done as part of an open heart surgery assisted with a heart-lung machine (cardiopulmonary